tmetsch/suricate/README.md

 * *update_object(**id**)* - update a data object

 Those features can easily extended/altered by editing the preload scripts.
+Whatever is preloaded is automatically also available in the notebooks.

 ## REST API